Contested & Uncontested Divorce

 Our law firm has also represented countless of clients in contested divorces with property and custody issues are involved.
 We have the experience to guide you through the complex legal processes which in many cases can be simplified by having the right Dallas divorce attorney on your side.

 Do I Need a Divorce?

 In Texas, a marriage is a legal relationship between a man and a woman or in some jurisdictions between two people.
-In order to dissolve your marriage, a divorce petition must be filed with a Texas court.
+To dissolve your marriage, you must file a divorce petition with a Texas court.
 Pursuing a divorce is a stressful event filled with difficult choices and risks.
 We will help you understand your rights, obligations, and other options to help you make good decisions regarding your divorce.

 Where Do I Start?